What usually happens on Degree days

-- Undergraduate or Taught Master's students will receive an email in Week 7 of Michaelmas Term of their final year of study with details of to book a place at a ceremony the following summer.
+- Undergraduate and Taught Master's students will receive an email in Week 8 of Michaelmas Term of their final year of study with details of to book a place at a ceremony.

-- The email explains how you book via the 'Degree Ceremonies' tab in Student Self-Service.
-The booking window is open for the months of December and January.
+- The email explains how to book via the 'Degree Ceremonies' tab in Student Self-Service.

 - Research students will receive an email once they have been granted leave to supplicate.

 If you do not receive an email please contact the Degree Ceremonies Team.